 How Do I Go to Tipeshwar Wildlife Sanctuary?

-The road access to Tipeshwar Wildlife Sanctuary is through Pandharkawada.
-The district headquarters, Yeotmal which is also spelt as Yavatmal, is at around 75 kilometers from the wildlife sanctuary at Tipeshwar.
+The road access to the wildlife sanctuary is from Pandharkawada.
+The district headquarters, Yeotmal which is also spelt as Yavatmal, is at around 75 kilometers from the wildlife sanctuary.

 Tipeshwar Sanctuary is at a distance of around 35 kilometers from Adilabad Railway station, the nearest railway station in nearby Telungana state.

 Amravati railway station and Badnera railway station are at around 165 kilometers distance from the wildlife sanctuary.